 Brought to you by Whitsunday Running Club with the Ultra distance now listed by AURA, TRAQ and DUV

-Whitsunday Running Club is delighted to announce the return of the 57.4km Ultra Distance event which was cancelled in 2017 due to cyclone damage.
-This event enhances the shorter distance of 28.7km which will be celebrating 12 years in 2018.
+Whitsunday Running Club is delighted to announce the 3rd 57.4km Ultra Distance event.
+This event enhances the shorter distance of 28.7km which will be celebrating 13 years in 2019.
 This iconic event is a challenging Ultra distance of 57.4km and the shorter distance of 28.7km, through some of the best rainforest in North Queensland, traversing through the Conway National Park via the Conway Circuit.
 Both events end their journey at the Airlie Beach Lagoon.

 The trail has some steep ascents and descents, and varying track surfaces.
 This event is not a walking event so, for those new to trail running, add a further 50% to your best 25km flat road run or 50km road race times.
 Prepare to be challenged but rewarded, and you will enjoy the journey.
 DO train on varying tracks and trails in the months leading up to the event.

-Included in the 2018 event is the inaugural 9km Honeyeater Challenge taking in the spectacular view from the lookout at the turnaround point.
+Included in the 2019 event is the 2nd Honeyeater Challenge - 10.5km - taking in the spectacular view from the lookout at the turnaround point.
 This trail includes the first part of the Ultra distance so is also challenging, starting and finishing at the beach.
 Training on hills and trails is imperative.

 All further event information will continue to be updated on this website and on our facebook page - runwhitsundays.